Third harmonic-mediated amplification in TWPA: Time-domain simulation of gain in TWPA with plasma oscillation phase matching

 Recently, PTWPA was proposed, showing excellent performance in terms of gain, bandwidth, and reflections \cite{PTWPA} in transient simulations.
-The PTWPA utilizes dispersion influenced by Josephson plasma resonance, combined with a composite unit cell consisting of regularly alternating Josephson capacitances (see Fig.~\ref{fig:JJ_RPM_pic}), resulting in a similar dispersion to one studied in Ref. \onlinecite{Tholen}.
-The resulting dispersion relation, calculated using the ABCD matrix formalism, is shown in Fig.~\ref{fig:3wm_thg}.
-Detailed derivation is provided in Section S2 in the supplementary material.
-The dispersion exhibits a broad region of linear behavior governed by the Josephson inductance and the ground capacitance (indicated by the yellow line in Fig.~\ref{fig:3wm_thg}).
+The PTWPA utilizes dispersion influenced by Josephson plasma resonance, combined with a composite unit cell consisting of regularly alternating Josephson capacitances (see Fig.~\ref{fig:JJ_RPM_pic} (b)), resulting in a similar dispersion to one studied in Ref. \onlinecite{Tholen}.
+The dispersion relation, calculated using the ABCD matrix formalism, is shown in Fig.~\ref{fig:JJ_RPM_pic} (c) and the detailed derivation is provided in Appendix \ref{app:Transfer_matrix}.
+The dispersion exhibits a broad region of linear behavior governed by the Josephson inductance and the ground capacitance (indicated by the grey dashed line in Fig.~\ref{fig:JJ_RPM_pic} (c)).
 Near the plasma frequency, the dispersion bends and a bandgap opens, preventing wave propagation within the bandgap.
 Above this gap, wave propagation resumes, characterized by a band with a rapid increase of wavevector as a function of frequency.
-In Ref.\cite{PTWPA}, the performance of PTWPA was numerically studied in the three-wave mixing regime (3WM), and the optimal pump frequency was found to be $f_{p} = 8.64 ~\textrm{GHz}$.
-Interestingly, closer examination, presented in this work, revealed the system exhibits high gain in a relatively narrow band (tens of MHz) of pump frequency located in the linear segment of the dispersion at $\approx8.5~$GHz.
+In Ref.~\onlinecite{PTWPA}, the performance of PTWPA was numerically studied in the three-wave mixing (3WM) regime, and the optimal pump frequency was found to be $f_{p} = 8.64 ~\textrm{GHz}$.
+Interestingly, closer examination of the transient simulation, presented in this work, revealed the system exhibits high gain in a relatively narrow band (tens of MHz) of pump frequency located in the linear segment of the dispersion at $\approx8.5~$GHz.

-This frequency band, which we will refer to as the "sweet spot", was identified as a region of highly efficient THG, as evidenced from the dip in the transmission spectrum of the strong pump in Fig.~\ref{fig:JJ_RPM_pic}(a) and transmission spectra calculation presented in the supplementary material (Section S3).
+This frequency band, which we will refer to as the "sweet spot", was found to be a region of highly efficient THG, as evidenced from the dip in the transmission spectrum of the strong pump in Fig.~\ref{fig:sweet_spot} and transmission spectra calculation presented in the Section~\ref{app:THG_generation}.
 Phase matching for the THG process is achieved because the third harmonic falls within the dispersion segment with the steep $k(\omega)$ slope, while the pump remains in the more linear region.
+Here, the THG phase matching is inferred from the steep increase of the third-harmonic amplitude without the rapid oscillations (black solid line in Fig. 3 (a)).
 Additionally, under these conditions, the second harmonic lies within the bandgap, thereby not interfering with the observed effect.